 Liquids – Other NTB US$1.00/Bbl

-Beginning in May 2001, Transredes will institute new gas tariffs based on a new rate structure and the initial gas contracts will be terminated.
+Beginning in May 2001, Transredes will institute new gas tariffs based on a new rate structure and the initial gas contracts obtained at time of privatisation will be terminated.
 Management anticipates a number of new and additional contracts for gas transport services (in anticipation of the large increase in demand of from Brazil) that would be priced at US$0.27/MMcf in year 2001 escalating at 1.0% per year (including the Bolivian value added tax, IVA).
-These gas tariff levels, in the early years, still yield annual revenues below those required to provide the minimum nominal return on equity of 15.52% as permitted by the concession contract.
+These gas tariff levels, in the early years, still yield annual revenues below those required to provide the minimum nominal return on equity of 15.5% as permitted by the concession contract.[Why?]
 Management anticipates that a “postage stamp gas transport pricing” will apply throughout Bolivia for both the domestic and export markets.

 Beginning in May 2001, Transredes will also institute new liquids tariffs based on a new rate structure and the initial liquids contracts will be terminated.
-Management anticipates a number of new and additional contracts for liquids transport services (especially those associated with liquids in the gas fields that will serve the anticipated large gas demand of Brazil as well as other non-traditional businesses) will be priced at US$2.336/Bls beginning in May of 2001 in order to obtain the required return on equity.
+Management anticipates a number of new and additional contracts for liquids transport services (especially those associated with liquids in the gas fields that will serve the anticipated large gas demand of Brazil as well as other non-traditional businesses) will be priced at US$2.336/Bls beginning in May 2001 in order to obtain the required return on equity.
 Management anticipates that a postage stamp liquid transport pricing will apply throughout Bolivia and to/from Arica, Chile for both domestic and export markets.

 Gas and Liquids Transport Capacity and Volumes